DeutscheBahnAG/components/packages/react/src/transportchip/README.md

 ## Local styles

 Many cities and regions do have special colours defined, which help to identify the transport line easily.
 In addition, some products have a specific shape.
-An S-Bahn usually has a rounded left and right side which reflects the circular S-Bahn logo while an U-Bahn has straight sides adhering the U in a square.
+An S-Bahn usually has a rounded left and right side which reflects the circular S-Bahn logo while a U-Bahn has straight sides adhering the U in a square.

 We do use those local styles as they match the signage in the train stations especially in digital products which have a very local focus.
 Long-distance trips might prefer to use the default styles.